Due to popular demand, we are putting on more dates for the 2021/22 winter season.

-Exact dates TBC.
-Places will be limited.
+*Booking for the new dates will open shortly.
 Please contact us to register your interest.

 Join SwimWild for a wonderful long weekend of winter swims and invigorating dips in the Cairngorms National Park.
 We will spend our days exploring the stunning local lochs and rivers and our evenings relaxing back at our base for the weekend, the beautiful Inshriach House.
 There is no pressure to join in with all (or any) of the swims over the weekend, however, there will be the chance to enjoy two or three short winter dips each day, followed up by wonderful home-cooked food and time to chill around Inshriach’s cosy log fires.